frederic-perez/AmE-dictionary/data/dictionary.md

 __junk<sup>1</sup>__ _n_ _The “don’t touch my junk” uproar over intrusive TSA pat-downs._
 __junk<sup>2</sup>__ _v_ :two::hammer: (junked) _Google is junking the app Google+._
 __junker__
-__junket__ _n_ _informal_ :two: An expensive trip paid for by government money or by a business for people they employ – used to show disapproval. _The championship game junket._
+__junket__ _n_ _informal_ :three: An expensive trip paid for by government money or by a business for people they employ – used to show disapproval. _The championship game junket._
 __junkie__ _n_ _He was a news junkie._
 __Junoesque__ _adj_ Having the stately bearing and imposing beauty of the goddess Juno.
 __junta__ _n_ :three::hammer: